On Liberty falls into four broad parts:

 Mill’s first line of arguments for the individual benefits of liberty are pretty much what you would expect.
 He maintains that individuals will, generally speaking, make choices that make themselves happy.
 So leaving individuals at liberty to decide what to do is a good way of making them happy.
 This is probably true but not terribly interesting: anyone could have thought of this so we don’t need Mill’s big brain to make the point.

-What I think is most interesting about his case is that most of the arguments cover the possibility that individuals will not make good choices.
+What I think is most interesting about Mill is that most of the arguments make a case for liberty even when individuals do not make good choices.
 After all, no one is perfect and we are all subject to well known flaws in our decision making.
 More importantly, the people Mill is arguing against will typically believe that individuals do not make the correct choices for themselves.
 Mill side-steps their arguments by maintaining that individual liberty is still superior to the alternatives even when individuals do not choose well.

+The other concerns Mill’s argument that individuals should not be allowed to sell themselves into slavery.
+(More precisely, the state should not enforce any such contracts.)
 That seems to run afoul of his idea that individuals should be free to do any merely self-regarding act that they choose.
 It’s my life, after all, why can’t I spend it as a slave if that’s what I want?
 I don’t mean to be flip.
 I could agree to an onerous labor agreement in order to support my family.
-Or maybe I think it is important to commit myself to my marriage without the possibility of divorce.
+Or maybe I think it is important to commit myself to a monastic life.
 These are both things that someone may rationally decide to do.